cg2021c/threejs-presentation-anak-ambis/6.5.2.ParametricGeometry/README.md

 # ParametricGeometry

-With THREE.ParametricGeometry, you can create a geometry based on an equation.
+With THREE.ParametricGeometry, we can create a geometry based on an equation.
 Before we dive into our own example, a good thing to start with is to look at the examples already provided by Three.js.
-When you download the Three.js distribution, you get the examples/js/ParametricGeometries.js file.
-In this file, you can find a couple of examples of equations you can use together with THREE.ParametricGeometry.
+When we download the Three.js distribution, we get the examples/js/ParametricGeometries.js file.
+In this file, we can find a couple of examples of equations we can use together with THREE.ParametricGeometry.
 The most basic example is the function to create a plane:

 ```js
 plane: function ( width, height ) {